 Ryzen 7 1700 Series – Windows 11 compatibility

 All four Ryzen 7 1700 processors are incompatible with Windows 11.
-So, you can update your current operating system installation to Windows 11 on such systems.
+So, you cannot update your current operating system installation to Windows 11 on such systems.

 For reference, you can check Microsoft’s Windows 11 compatible processor list.
 You can see that the Ryzen 7 1700 series processors are missing in the list.